OpenConext/OpenConext-myconext/README.md

 ### [The account-gui](#myconext-gui)

-The myconext client is build with Svetle and to get initially started:
+The myconext client is build with Svelte and to get initially started:

 ```
 cd account-gui